ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/previews/gucci-guilty-eau-de-toilette-giveaway.markdown

   \ opening born of the natural rush that is mandarin--imbued with a modish transparency--shimmering\
   \ alongside an audacious fist of pink pepper.
 The middle notes are an alluring concoction\
   \ of heady lilac and geranium, laced with the succulent tactility of peach--all\
-  \ velvet femininity with a beguiling hint of provocation.
-The patchouli that is\
+  \ velvet femininity with a beguiling hint of provocation.</p>\r\n<p>The patchouli\
-  \ the hallmark of Gucci fragrances here conveys a message of strength, while the\
+  \ that is the hallmark of Gucci fragrances here conveys a message of strength, while\
-  \ voluptuousness of amber suggests deep femininity.
+  \ the voluptuousness of amber suggests deep femininity.
 The effect is at once arresting\
   \ and compellingly seductive.
 Frida Gianinni observes: ‘What we have created in\
   \ Gucci Guilty is something hypnotic’.</p>"
 entry-title: "Win Gucci Guilty Eau de Toilette for Women!"
 entry-content: "Enter the draw to win Gucci Guilty Eau de Toilette for Women by completing\
-  \ the form below before 23:59 on 23rd of February 2019."
+  \ the form below before 23:59 on 23rd of March 2019."
 has-winner: false
 prize-description: "Gucci Guilty Eau de Toilette for Women!"
 special-conditions: "Multiple entries are allowed up to one every day."